alonamar/dva-team28/readme.txt

 EXECUTION:
 Open a web browser and go to http://127.0.0.1:5000/ You can now interact with every user-related aspect of our project.
-If you would like to upload a test data in the "Prediction" part, it is located under "[project_dir]/test data" To close the server, go to the the terminal and press CTRL+C.
+Prediction UI can be used to predict the ticket closing time.
+You can either enter the values in the UI directly and click Predict or upload a test data in the "Prediction" part, a sample of which is located under "[project_dir]/test data".
+If you manually load a file to predict, there will be an output file generated with predicted values.
+To close the server, go to the the terminal and press CTRL+C.